 |97%||Agree the City of Melville is a good place to raise a family - People under 55 years old|

 We asked resident’s whether they agree or disagree that their area positively demonstrates the six outcomes, the key factors of wellbeing.
+Below is the percentage of residents who agree or strongly agree that their area positively demonstrates each of the outcomes:

 - Clean and Green Environment – 92.0%